eyeofparadox/eyeofparadox.github.io/content/posts/2007/08/take-a-moment-to-reflect/index.md

 Those choices are ours, and we make them by doing what those choices call for.
 But, no one is going to make the right choice if no one cares.

-The only thing that people need, really, is something that most people have--or can get access to--and the only thing they need to do is stop taking it for granted.
+The only thing that people need, really, is something that most people have---or can get access to---and the only thing they need to do is stop taking it for granted.

 It's called a mirror.

-Take a good look, because that is who is going to change the world--or not--and that is who you have to fight to succeed.
+Take a good look, because that is who is going to change the world---or not---and that is who you have to fight to succeed.